Subscribe to the Spacelift Blog newsletter, Mission Infrastructure |

 Step 4: Create ECS task definition with Terraform

-As described in the ECS overview section before, we now define the task definition/template of the container tasks to be run on the ECS cluster using the image we pushed in Step 1.
+As described in the ECS overview section above, we now define the container task template to run on the ECS cluster using the image we pushed in Step 1.

 Some of the important points to note here are: